dresdner353/jbhasd/README.md

 In AP mode, the device uses captive DNS, ensuring that once you connect to it from a mobile device or computer, you should be quickly directed to a landing page where you can set the config options.

-On that AP landing page you configure the desired SSID, password, zone name, enable/disable OTA mode and set names for the associated switch relays and their initial power-up states.
+On that AP landing page you configure the desired SSID, password, zone name, enable/disable OTA mode and telnet loging mode and set names for the associated switch relays and their initial power-up states.
 You can also set the names for any defined sensors.
 You click apply, it saves the config to eeprom and reboots.
 If the reboot is not interrupted with another button press, the device will start in WiFI STA mode after 5 seconds, connecting to the configured WiFI and registering for self discovery.
+While connecting to WiFI, the LED flashes as a slower rate and then issues burst of quick flashes once it connect.
 The hardware button from then on only acts as a manual over-ride for the switch relay and will turn the LED on/off as you toggle between switch states.

 If you need to re-configure, just reset the mains and press the button within 5 seconds to get AP mode activated to let you jump in and edit settings.

+The sketch also supports OTA updating once it gets into STA mode.
+This makes the task updating devices easier.
+I've only used the Arduino IDE for this but it discovers the devices without issue and lets you select the network port for flashing.
+This OTA updating can also be disabled in config.

+The telnet logging interface runs on telnet port 23 that acts as a debug feed from the device showing all logging messages to connected clients.

-Once the device is connected to your WiFI, you can discover it via zeroconf and access the JSON URL to see the device details.
+Once the devices are connected to your WiFI, you can discover them via zeroconf and access their JSON URLs to see the device details.
 Then you can use GET or POST requests on that same URL to pass in the desired control and state you wish to turn on or off any given switch.
 The response each time will be the current overall state.
 An example of the JSON status string:

 ```
 $ curl 'http://192.168.12.165/json'